 - Free nutritious, homecooked community meals throughout the week (see our programs page),

 - A safe, supportive environment for people to connect with others,

-- Friendship and pastoral support,
+- Pastoral support,

-- Referral to other agencies and networks as required,
+- Referral to other agencies,

 - A meaningful way for people, including students, to volunteer in the life of our local community.